HwWobbe/WipHww/newFolder.md

 ### Lede
 * This is now finally confirmed to working, from the StackEdit workspace.
 * This folder may be accessible from the link to it in the public "Main workspace".
-* The Hints suggest that this file exists in a StackEdit workspace and in my GoogleDrive.
+* The Hints suggest that this file exists in a StackEdit workspace AND in my GoogleDrive.

 ## Background